cscorley/dissertation/chapters/2_related/1_tr.md

 ## Text Retrieval for Software {#related-software-TR}

 There are some additional considerations for applying text retrieval to software.
-In this section, we discuss where the text retrieval process might change.
+In this section, we discuss where the text retrieval process changes.

 In addition to the transformations outlined in Section
 \ref{document-extraction}, extended transformations [@Marcus-etal_2004;